Feasibility Study for Developing a Longitudinal Study of CMV Driver Health

 A longitudinal study is a correlational research study that involves repeated observations of the same variables over long periods of time—often many decades.
 In medicine, this type of design is used to uncover predictors of certain diseases.
 FMCSA will model Harvard’s Nurses’ Health Studies.
-Harvard’s Nurses’ Health Studies are among the largest and longest running investigations of factors that influence women’s health.
-Started in 1976 and expanded in 1989, the information provided by the 238,000 dedicated nurse-participants has led to many new insights on health and disease.
+Started in 1976 and expanded in 1989, Harvard’s Nurses’ Health Studies are among the largest and longest running investigations of factors that influence women’s health.
+The information provided by the 238,000 dedicated nurse-participants has led to many new insights on health and disease.
 While the prevention of cancer is still a primary focus, the study has also produced landmark data on cardiovascular disease, diabetes and many other conditions.
 Most importantly, these studies have shown that diet, physical activity and other lifestyle factors can powerfully promote better health.

 FMCSA has entered into a cooperative research agreement with the National Institute of Occupational Safety and Health (NIOSH) to determine whether a longitudinal study of CMV drivers is feasible.
 NIOSH is evaluating related research literature, potential study models, and possible data sources.
 If determined feasible, FMCSA will proceed with the development of a longitudinal study of CMV driver health and wellness.

 |June 2017: Progress update meeting between FMCSA and NIOSH||☑|